-- One-to-one coaching & mentoring sessions with your lead teachers
+- Monthly one-to-one coaching & mentoring sessions with your lead members of staff

-- Data collected from staff and pupils throughout to inform interventions
+- Data collected from stakeholders throughout to inform interventions

-- Bespoke training for Governors and Leadership Teams
+- Bespoke training for Governors, Boards, Management teams and Leadership Teams

-- A PRIDE Book collection for your library and classrooms
+- Schools receive: A PRIDE Book collection for your library and classrooms

 - Free access to premium resources in our MEMBERS ONLY AREA